 We’re bringing back our popular series, Meet an Admissions Counselor, where we introduce students and families to a different member of the College Coach admissions team.
 Drop in to see what we’re reading, where we went to school, and our strategies for beginning the college essay.
 As you work with us to find an educational consultant who best fits your needs or the needs of your child, we will help you consider the personality and working styles that will bring out the best in you or your student.
-Today we introduce Lisa Albro, who works with students both remotely and in our Short Hills, NJ office.
+Today we introduce New Jersey native, Lisa Albro, who works with students both remotely and in the Short Hills, NJ area.

 What was your favorite thing about college?

-Lisa: Discovery!
-It was four years of ongoing discovery—of artists, writers, philosophers, friends, experiences – you name it!
-One of the reasons I love working with students who are going through the college process is that my college experience was so positive because I went to the right school for me.
-I want to help kids find the places that will give them their best experiences too.
+Discovery!
+It was four years of ongoing discovery—of artists, writers, philosophers, friends, experiences, talents, skills—you name it!
+One of the reasons I love working with students who are going through the college process is that my own college experience was so positive because I went to the right school for me.
+I want to help students find the places that will give them their best experiences, too.

 What about your college experience was different from what you expected?

-What aspect of the college admissions process do you most enjoy working on?
+What aspect of the college admissions and/or counseling process do you most enjoy working on?

 How do you encourage students to look beyond the schools they know to find hidden gems?